NickGrunert/master-thesis/modules/03_truth_compare.typ

     As we are not evaluating data sets but rather specific comparisons between a geometry representing a calculated surface and one representing a ground truth, it is possible to break down the problem to be analyzed via statistical metrics.
     Additionally, given the existence of interconnected geographical structures devoid of intricate information systems, the problem can be streamlined for resolution through the utilization of a confusion matrix.
     Object detection normally uses simple bounding box checks for this calculation @ConfusionMatrix.
-    In the context of this work, instead of bounding boxes, each pixel coordinate can easily be categorized as #abr("TP"), #abr("FP"), and #abr("FN") after matching predicted segments to ground truth segments.
+    In the context of this work, instead of bounding boxes, each pixel coordinate can easily be categorised as #abr("TP"), #abr("FP"), and #abr("FN") after matching predicted segments to ground truth segments.

     The three main metrics applicable for analysing in such a manner are accuracy, recall, and precision @DataCompleteness3.
     The utilization of accuracy, as demonstrated in @formula:accuracy, would, however, not be advantageous in this instance.
     While the calculation of the number of true negatives is possible, its practical application is limited.
     The issue with this approach is that the algorithm is not attempting to differentiate between pixels as belonging to a roof or not, but rather is focused on the classification of each individual roof segment.
-    Nonetheless, it would be a possibility to evaluate the mask quality, which is utilized to filter out segments after edge detection, such that only roof segments remain.
+    Nonetheless, it would be a possibility to evaluate the mask quality, which is utilised to filter out segments after edge detection, such that only roof segments remain.

     In this particular instance, the completeness will be evaluated using the recall metric, which is defined as the ratio of true positives to the sum of true positives and false negatives, as shown in @formula:recall.
     This approach quantifies the proportion of correctly identified pixels in context to the entire ground truth surface, thereby estimating the completeness of the prediction.